-Reflections: The Nasher Museum Alzheimer’s Program is made possible by Stefanie and Doug Kahn in honor of their fathers, Donald Schneider and Mike Kahn, and the Carlyle Adams Foundation.
+The Museums and Dementia Symposium was generously funded by the Carlyle Adams Foundation.
+Reflections: The Nasher Museum Alzheimer’s program is made possible by Stefanie and Doug Kahn in honor of their fathers, Donald Schneider and Mike Kahn; and Chrissey Hunt.